 Theatre majors working on University Players productions can receive credit for serving as props master, master electrician, sound designer, assistant technical director, assistant stage manager, or running crew.
 Forty hours of production work and strict adherence to deadlines required.
 May be taken for credit up to five times.

-THTR 310 3 cr.
 Theories of Theatre

 Students will study the theories of theatre advanced in the writing of Diderot, Archer, Stanislavsky, Vakhtangov, Brecht, Copeau, Artaud, Grotowski, Brook, and Schechner.